-Are you fighting to punish him?
+Are you fighting to punish, fault and blame him?
 To wallow in self-righteous indignation?
 To prove you are right and he is wrong (again)?
 Any of these and it’s not going to end well.
 You may gain a short term victory, but your spouse will hold a long term resentment, and your relationship will pay the price.
 The cycle will never end.

 The purpose is to resolve the issue in a way that will strengthen your relationship.
 You’re fighting for your marriage.

 There is increasing evidence that the difference between fights that clear the air, and fights that damage relationships, is whether each partner feels they have been heard and understood by the other.
 You don’t have to agree with his opinion (often you won’t).
 But you do have to hear it AND show him you’ve heard.

 There’s no point yelling at him for not unloading the dishes when really you’re fuming about something he said two days ago.
 Men are very literal; he’ll try to fix the problem with the dishwasher without any clue about what’s really bugging you.
 Nothing will be resolved because you’re fighting about different things.

 So be clear (in your own mind first, and then to him) what you’re arguing about.
 Is it this particular instance of domestic incompetence, or the bigger pattern of his general uselessness around the home.

 Women are more likely than men to see the bigger relationship picture.
 Men tend not to cope with free-ranging arguments.
 You might link 3 different events into one larger pattern.
 You move the conversation from one event to the next, to the bigger picture, then back to something he said last year.
 Men will feel they’re being picked on for every little mistake they’ve ever made, and may eventually conclude there’s no point in trying anymore.